Who we are:

 Feb.
 7/8, 2014 Showcase performances: Maria Basile performed Karl Schaffer's "The Mourning After" from Mosaic at the sjDanceco showcase Fri/Sat Feb.
 7/8.
 Jane Real, Saki, and Lila Salhov performed "Trio for Six," part of the upcoming Daughters of Hypatia show, at the SpectorDance showcase Sat., Feb.
 8: review.
 "Trio for Six" was originally choreographed by Karl, Scott Kim, and Barbara Susco.

-Mosaic: Dances of Peace, Justice, Culture and Conflict in the Middle East, was performed Sunday, Dec.
+Mosaic: Dances of Peace, Justice, Culture and Conflict in the Middle East, choreographed and directed by Karl Schaffer, was performed Sunday, Dec.
 1 at 10:30 AM in the PEACE UNITED CHURCH OF CHRIST (formerly the First Congregational Church in Santa Cruz).

 More information, Facebook page, Flyer

-Dr. Schaffer and Mr. Stern Dance Ensemble performed and taught on the East Coast during September and October, 2013, see links below or contact us for more details.
+Dr. Schaffer and Mr. Stern Dance Ensemble performed and taught on the East Coast during September and October, 2013, see links below.

 Sat., Oct.
 26, Karl and Erik gave a 2-part workshop at the National Dance Education Organization conference in Miami.